Skip to main content

 Taking advantage of those opportunities, however, requires the ability to access, analyze, and use that data.
 Traditionally, creating reports and applications to do just that fell into the hands of a few specialists and developers.
 Each specialist created their own piece of the technical solution, and end users had no real way to create their own self-service solutions.

 This has now changed.
 With the Microsoft Power Platform, creating ways to use meaningful data no longer requires going to those specialized users and report developers.
-Microsoft’s new Power Platform truly enables non-technical end users to customize, extend, and build all the business apps they need, right from within Office 365.
+Microsoft’s new Power Platform truly enables non-technical end users to customize, extend, and build all the business apps they need right from within Office 365.

 What Is Microsoft Power Platform?

-In order to fully take advantage of data, companies need to be able to analyze data, act on that data, and automate workflows based upon those actions.
+In order to fully take advantage of data, companies need to be able to analyze data, act on that data, and automate workflows based on those actions.
 Microsoft has developed three separate components to handle each function: PowerApps, Power BI, and Power Automate.
 Combined together, they now make up the Microsoft Power Platform.

 Power BI

 Power BI is a Microsoft application that allows user to create powerful graphical images and reports from a wide variety of data sources.
 Typically, you need a full-time, experienced report developer to pull out the necessary data and then create usable graphics, charts, and displays.
-Now, Power BI offers a click and drop interface that anyone can use.
-Built-in data connectors allow users to access data without understanding the underlying functionality of a database, spreadsheet, or other source.
+Now, Power BI offers a click-and-drop interface that anyone can use.
+Built-in data connectors allow users to access data without understanding the underlying functionality of a database, spreadsheet, or other sources.
 Just connect to the source, and the data is there on the screen ready to use with a click and drag.
 There’s no need to teach your HR folks the basics of SQL queries to get what they need out of that database.

 By creating functional, attractive, real-time dashboards, users can analyze all of the data collected and stored by the company.
-Creating reports like this with little, or no, code empowers managers and employees closest to the data to create exactly what is needed for each specific situation.
+Creating reports like this with little or no, code empowers managers and employees closest to the data to create exactly what is needed for each specific situation.

 Power Apps

-PowerApps is a no code, or low-code, development environment that lets users use a click and drag interface to create useful applications.
+While PowerBI provides a way to analyze the data goldmine, PowerApps provides a way to act on that data.
+PowerApps is a no-code or low-code, development environment that lets users use a click-and-drag interface to create useful applications.
 Instead of submitting a ticket to the company’s developers and spending weeks or months in development meetings hashing out exactly what is required, non-developers can create sophisticated apps by using prebuilt app templates.
 These templates act as a starting point for many common development scenarios.
 Once the right template is found, users can customize the app to use the right data, the right inputs, and the right logic.

 For example, if a department wants to let its users check equipment in and out for use, there is a template for that.
-Using a simple point and click interface, someone can sit down and add the company logo, the name of the department, and other branding information.
+Using a simple point-and-click interface, someone can sit down and add the company logo, the name of the department, and other branding information.
 Then, by connecting to an inventory of materials, it becomes easy to populate a list or menu to select what needs to be checked out.
 One can go further and craft automatic due dates, limits on how much can be checked out at one time, and so on.

 Power Automate

 Sometimes, you don’t need people at all.
 In some situations, the data itself drives the actions that occur.
 No human interaction is necessary in these cases.
-Power Automate provides a way to generate automated actions and responses based upon gathered data.
+Power Automate provides a way to generate automated actions and responses based on gathered data.
 In the example above, each piece of equipment that is checked out gets a due date for its return.
 While the company could assign someone to track down overdue equipment, it would be more efficient to have a system that does it automatically.

-Integrating It All with the Microsoft Power Platform
+Integrating It All

 If businesses are going to use these applications for real-world, production-level uses, then they need to work together.
-The Power Platform is Microsoft’s promise that these three applications will work together not only today, but in the future as well.
+The Power Platform is Microsoft’s promise that these three applications will work together not only today but in the future as well.
 Microsoft pitches Power Platform as the extensibility of Office 365 beyond making and reading toward gathering, analyzing, and using data.
 It also pitches the Power Platform as a perfect companion to its Azure Platform.
 Together these pieces allow companies to create usable analytics, powerful applications, and automated workflows, all at the user level without ever involving IT.
 It’s a bold promise, one that will be a big deal for companies on the Microsoft platform moving into the future.

 Get Started Today